12 (Mon) July 2010

 MNM falls into 2 distinct styles, each of which has its loyalists, usually exclusive of the other.
 Although both are essentially the same in that they consist of noodles in chilled broth, with more or less the same toppings, they differ remarkably in the texture of the noodles and the flavor of the broth.

 One is Pyeongyang-style (PYS).
 Named after the northern city from which it purportedly originated.
 The noodles, made from buckwheat, are doughy in texture, and thicker, not quite spaghetti but close.
-The broth is beefy but dry, devoid of sweetness, seemingly insipid at first sip.
+The broth is beefy but dry, devoid of sweetness, seemingly insipid at first sip, but subtle at a deeper level.
 Some would argue that this style represents the real deal.
 Indeed, restaurants specializing in PYS do appear to be predominantly patronized by older clientele, old people, who perhaps cling to lingering memories of “authentic” MNM from the north prior to the Korean War.

 The other is Hamheung-style (HHS).
 Also named after a city in the North.
 Details to be saved for a later post, this is the style of MNM – chewy noodles, tangy broth – that has come to dominate both the domestic and international markets in recent years.